Services / Emergency Light Testing

 Frequently asked questions

-Annual emergency light testing typically costs £3 to £6 per luminaire, with a site minimum of around £100.
-RiskSorted's clear pricing starts at £100 for small commercial sites.
-Larger premises are calculated based on the number of luminaires.
+Annual emergency light testing typically costs £3 to £6 per luminaire, with a site minimum of around £100 to £150.
+RiskSorted's clear pricing starts at £120 for small commercial sites of up to 25 luminaires.
+Larger premises are calculated on a per-luminaire basis at the point of booking.
+The all-in price is shown before you commit.
+Replacement units, batteries, and remedial work are quoted separately if defects are identified — there are no callout fees, no hidden extras for logbook updates, and no separate charges for issuing the test certificate.

 Is emergency light testing a legal requirement?